jhu-ip/cs220-f24/syllabus.md

 **Course Approach**

-We take a flipped-classroom approach to the course, with an emphasis on active learning during class sessions.
+We take a flipped classroom approach to the course, with an emphasis on active learning during class sessions.
 Part of your homework will be to prepare for class by watching video lessons.
 During class sessions you will extend your learning by working with your